But, what should you know about when it comes to German Shepherds and dogs on boats?

 Below you’ll find out about safety, equipment required, training and other important knowledge for taking your dogs on boats.

-German Shepherds and Dogs On Boats: 7 Safety Tips + Checklist
+Safety Tips For German Shepherds & Dogs On Boats: Checklist

 Before you consider taking your dog out on a boat, consider whether it likes water and whether it will have any trouble swimming.